elmtree-askmo/cloudcannon-app/content/learn/psychology/how-can-individualized-education-plans-and-technology-be-used-as-intervention-strategies-for-learning-disabilities.md

 url: /learn/psychology/questions/how-can-individualized-education-plans-and-technology-be-used-as-intervention-strategies-for-learning-disabilities
 score: -1.0
 related_article1:
-    id: 169355
+    id: 169332
-    title: Discuss the role of augmentative communication as an intervention strategy for ASD.
+    title: >-
+        Explain the concept of prompt hierarchies and how they are applied in educational settings.
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-role-of-augmentative-communication-as-an-intervention-strategy-for-asd
+    url: /learn/psychology/questions/explain-the-concept-of-prompt-hierarchies-and-how-they-are-applied-in-educational-settings
 related_article2:
-    id: 169341
+    id: 169339
-    title: What challenges do individuals with ASD face in observational learning, and what strategies can enhance their learning?
+    title: >-
+        What are some common misconceptions about augmentative communication, particularly regarding parental concerns?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-do-individuals-with-asd-face-in-observational-learning-and-what-strategies-can-enhance-their-learning
+    url: /learn/psychology/questions/what-are-some-common-misconceptions-about-augmentative-communication-particularly-regarding-parental-concerns
 related_article3:
-    id: 169335
+    id: 169356
-    title: Why is data collection important in the fading process, and how can it be used to adjust fading procedures?
+    title: >-
+        What are the types and characteristics of learning disabilities, and how do they impact learning?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-data-collection-important-in-the-fading-process-and-how-can-it-be-used-to-adjust-fading-procedures
+    url: /learn/psychology/questions/what-are-the-types-and-characteristics-of-learning-disabilities-and-how-do-they-impact-learning
 related_article4:
-    id: 169346
+    id: 169350
-    title: How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
+    title: >-
+        What role does imitation play in social development, and how is it related to observational learning?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
+    url: /learn/psychology/questions/what-role-does-imitation-play-in-social-development-and-how-is-it-related-to-observational-learning
 related_article5:
-    id: 169341
+    id: 169332
-    title: What challenges do individuals with ASD face in observational learning, and what strategies can enhance their learning?
+    title: >-
+        Explain the concept of prompt hierarchies and how they are applied in educational settings.
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-do-individuals-with-asd-face-in-observational-learning-and-what-strategies-can-enhance-their-learning
+    url: /learn/psychology/questions/explain-the-concept-of-prompt-hierarchies-and-how-they-are-applied-in-educational-settings
 ---

 &nbsp;